Hdbank Targets High Growth In 2024: $625.5M Profits, 30% Dividend

-HCM CITY, VIETNAM - Media OutReach Newswire - 29 April 2024 - The Hồ Chí Minh City Development Joint Stock Commercial Bank (HDBank, stock code: HDB ) has announced an ambitious pre-tax profit target of VND15.85 trillion (US$625.5 million) for 2024, a 22% increase from the previous year, at its annual general meeting on Friday, April 26.
+(MENAFN- Media OutReach Newswire) HCM CITY, VIETNAM - Media OutReach Newswire - 30 April 2024 - The Hồ Chí Minh City Development Joint Stock Commercial Bank (HDBank, stock code: HDB ) has announced an ambitious pre-tax profit target of VND15.85 trillion (US$625.5 million) for 2024, a 22% increase from the previous year, at its annual general meeting on Friday, April 26.

 Customers conduct transactions at an HDBank branch in HCM City.
 Photo courtesy of HDBank.